jssteinberg/data-johan/posts/template-alt-excerpt.md

-# Post title

-A non-mandatory subtitle
+# Alternative template with excerpt at top

+This excerpt is at the top, or right below the title that is.

 - Author: Johan S. Steinberg
-- Edited: 2021-05-18, 2021-05-21
+- Edited: 2021-05-21
 - Tags: markdown, template
 - Templates: default, slideshow

-An excerpt, introduction, summary or lead paragraph.
-Call it what you want, but the API calls it an "excerpt".

 ---